microsoft/semantic-kernel/CONTRIBUTING.md

      a good one.
    - Clearly state that you are going to take on implementing it, if that's the case.
      You can request that the issue be assigned to you.
-Note: The issue filer and the implementer don't have to be the same person.
+Note: The issue filer and the implementer do not have to be the same person.
-2. Create a personal fork of the repository on GitHub (if you don't already have one).
+2. Create a personal fork of the repository on GitHub (if you do not already have one).
 3. In your fork, create a branch off of main (`git checkout -b mybranch`).
    - Name the branch so that it clearly communicates your intentions, such as "issue-123" or "githubhandle-issue".